Criipto

 Example response

-For the code flow, when you used response_type=code, you will receive an HTTP 302 response which redirects your browser to your specified redirect_uri with the authorization code included at the end of the URL:
+For the Authorization Code Flow, when you used response_type=code, you will receive an HTTP 302 response which redirects your browser to your specified redirect_uri with the authorization code included at the end of the URL:

 HTTP/1.1 302 Found